-In accordance with Government Auditing Standards, we have also issued a report dated October 22, 2020 on our consideration of the Connecticut Health Insurance Exchange's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Connecticut Health Insurance Exchange's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Connecticut Health Insurance Exchange's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued a report dated November 3, 2021 on our consideration of the Connecticut Health Insurance Exchange's (dba Access Health CT) internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Connecticut Health Insurance Exchange's (dba Access Health CT) internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Connecticut Health Insurance Exchange's (dba Access Health CT) internal control over financial reporting or on compliance.